plasmabio/plasma/docs/environments/prepare.rst

 Testing on Binder
 .................

-Since both PlasmaBio and Binder use ``repo2docker`` to build the images, it is possible to try the environment on Binder first to make sure they are working correctly before adding theme to the JupyterHub server.
+Since both Plasma and Binder use ``repo2docker`` to build the images, it is possible to try the environment on Binder first to make sure they are working correctly before adding theme to the JupyterHub server.

 The template repository has a Binder button in the ``README.md`` file.
 This button will redirect to the